 Learn About The SpineCor Brace

 SpineCor® Scoliosis Brace was developed in the early 1990s after rigorous research and clinical trials by a team of 65 researchers based at Sainte-Justine Hospital in Montreal, Canada.
 Although originally used as a brace for scoliosis for children with Adolescent Idiopathic Scoliosis (AIS), it became clear that SpineCor greatly reduced related pain in adults, as well.
-In fact, at Scoliosis Specialists we see an even mix of pediatric scoliosis and adult scoliosis patients.
+Today, Scoliosis Specialists doctors see an even mix of pediatric scoliosis and adult scoliosis patients.

 Call For A Free Consultation By A Scoliosis Doctor